Random Thoughts On Cancer

 This is different in patients being treated for leukemia, for instance.
 Leukemias are cancers of white blood cells.
 Since effective treatment requires the destruction of white blood cells, these patients are often susceptible to serious infections.

 “Energy Level” – As you go through your chemotherapy don’t be surprised if your “energy level” is lower than normal.
 This is expected.
 You will probably need a little extra rest each day but almost everyone undergoing initial treatment is able to return to a normal work/activity level during chemotherapy.

 Pathologists are physicians that are very important in the treatment of cancer patients.
 They analyze blood tests, biopsies, and tissue samples removed at surgery.
-Your diagnosis cannot be made and your subsequent treatment is given without the active involvement of pathologists.
-You will never meet the pathologists involved in your care, but they are intricately involved in your outcome.
+Your diagnosis cannot be made and your subsequent treatment planned without the active involvement of pathologists.
+You will never meet the pathologists involved in your care, but they are intricately involved in your care.

 Tissue specimens are analyzed in two basic ways – the “Frozen Section” and the “Permanent Block”.